How long does it take for universities to reply to your application?

 1. Post-deadline, post-interview

-Cambridge have a 'winter pool' for strong applicants who've applied to a college that is over-subscribed (ie there are more applicants than places available) for their particular course.
+Cambridge has a 'winter pool' for strong applicants who've applied to a college that is over-subscribed (ie there are more applicants than places available) for their particular course.
 Applicants who are pooled are then considered by all colleges over a few days at the start of January.
 Applicants may be required to attend an interview by a college considering them, offered a place immediately, or even taken back by their original college choice.

 2. Rolling decisions